-At June 30, 2016 GEP had outstanding \$140.6 million of senior secured bonds which are listed on the Oslo Børs in Norway under the symbol "GEP01" and \$17 million of super senior secured bonds.
-The Senior Bonds have a five year maturity from their issuance date of November 13, 2013, carry an 11.5% fixed semi-annual coupon and were used to fund capital expenditures related to the development of the Atrush Block.
+At June 30, 2016 GEP had outstanding \$140.6 million of Senior Bonds and \$17 million of Super Senior Bonds.
+The Senior Bonds are listed on the Oslo Børs in Norway under the symbol "GEP01", have a five year maturity from their issuance date of November 13, 2013 and carry an 11.5% fixed semi-annual coupon and were used to fund capital expenditures related to the development of the Atrush Block.
 The Super Senior Bonds also mature on November 13, 2018, carry an 11.5% fixed semi-annual coupon and will be used to fund capital expenditures related to the development of the Atrush Block.
+The Super Senior Bonds also mature on the development of the Atrush Block.
+The super Senior Bonds also mature on the development of the Atrush Block.
 The movements in borrowings are explained as follows: